Isaias66/Abraxas/problem.md

 ![TargetSelector](https://user-images.githubusercontent.com/77936719/110412130-eac96580-8048-11eb-96ef-bcedbfdd5fa9.png)

 - **Different Mechanics:** Each level will incorporate some sort of new mechanic with it.
 To give an example, one level may add boost panels that push you in a horizontal direction, while a separate level adds a bounce panel, which is functionally the same to the boost panel, but works instead with vertical movement instead of the horizontal movement of the boost panel.
-This is just to give a couple of examples of the mechanics that would be added between levels.
+Each level will be locked until the player finishes the given task or challenge.
+These are a couple of examples of the mechanics that would be added between levels.